AlexChudic/FinalProject/README.md

 ### Repository sampling
 The process of retrieving the population of the repositories and performing the sampling is documented in file [src/get_samples.ipynb](https://github.com/AlexChudic/FinalProject/blob/main/src/get_samples.ipynb)

+The list with sampled repositories used for the assessment of the refactoring skill in our evaluation is stored in file [data/evaluate_repositories.json](https://github.com/AlexChudic/FinalProject/blob/main/data/evaluate_repositories.json)

 ### Sonarqube and SonarScanner setup
 1. [Download](https://docs.sonarsource.com/sonarqube/latest/try-out-sonarqube/#installing-a-local-instance-of-sonarqube) and install a local instance of Sonarqube
 2. Run Sonarqube in terminal - `<PATH_TO_SONARQUBE>/bin`